 All students go through the Career Center to help with their career choices throughout high school.
 One of our goals is for students to develop career pathways that allow them to achieve their career goals.
-The northeastmetro.kuder.comwebsite is used all four years for career research, job searching, resume writing, college planning, and is an important part of this process.
+The primary website used all four years for career research, job searching, resume writing, and college planning is mefapathway.org.
 Students work on a yearly career plan to make sure that they explore their careers fully and have knowledge of the opportunities and career paths for after graduation.

 Activities during the sophomore, junior, and senior years assist students in preparing to market themselves upon graduation to either employers, colleges, or the military.
-Sophomores are trained on the use of the www.kudernavigator.com website to develop an electronic-format portfolio.
+Sophomores are trained on the use of the mefapathway.org website to develop a digital portfolio.
 Information on career goals, skills and competencies, achieved activities, clubs, organizations and awards, work projects and writing samples are stored here.